Paulelo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script 14-findthatword, prints lines that contain root in a file Script 15-countthatword, prints lines that contain pattern bin Script 16-whatsnext, prints lines that contain root and next 3 lines
+Script 14-findthatword, prints lines that contain root in a file Script 15-countthatword, prints lines that contain pattern bin Script 16-whatsnext, prints lines that contain root and next 3 lines Script 17-hidethisword, prints lines that does not contain "bin"